mvasilkov/neatness2022/README.md

 # [The Neatness][1]

+**Disclaimer:**

+The author of this work does not condone the repackaging of "The Neatness" as any kind of NFT or blockchain-related technology.
+The use of this work for such purposes is not supported by the author and may result in unintended consequences, including hospitalization, disability or permanent damage.
+Consider yourself disclaimed.

+***

 > A walk through life, however thorough,<br>
 > Ends on a hill a bit too steep.<br>
 > Bear witness, not to strife and sorrow, –<br>